Unraveling the DOT Drug and Alcohol Program: Ensuring Safety in the Transportation Industry

 • The program focuses on preventing drug and alcohol use in safety-sensitive positions, and provides clear guidelines for employee testing, training, education, and consequences when violations occur.

-• The program is regulated by the U.S. Department of Transportation (DOT) and applies to all federally regulated industries as well as those that carry out transportation services across state lines or those engaged in interstate commerce.
+• The program is regulated by the U.S. Department of Transportation (DOT).
+It applies to all federally regulated industries and those that carry out transportation services across state lines or those engaged in interstate commerce.

 • This includes commercial motor vehicle operations such as trucking companies, airlines, railroads, maritime vessels, pipeline carriers, mass transit systems, etc.